-Annual infestations of the corn earworm and fall armyworm occur in most Virginia fields.
+Annual infestations of the corn earworm (corn earworm may co-occur in a complex with tobacco budworm which is known to have pyrethroid resistant populations) and fall armyworm occur in most Virginia fields.
 Usually there is a single generation of each species per season.
 Worms feed on leaf tissue causing peanuts to look ragged; however, research has shown that one-third of peanut foliage can be lost at the normal time of corn earworm infestations (mid-August to early September) without loss of yield or grade.
 Scouting fields is the only way to determine if treatment is needed.
 Scout by reaching halfway across 2 row-feet of plants and shaking foliage vigorously towards the row middle.
 Repeat on the opposite row.
 Count the worms on the ground and repeat the sample in several spots in the field.
 Treatment is recommended if an average of 8 or more worms are found per sample, or 4 per row-foot.
 This number should increase to 6 per row-foot later in the season.